multitalk/awesome-cell-cell-communication/README.md

 - __[SpatialDM](https://github.com/StatBiomed/SpatialDM)__ -[python]- SpatialDM is a Python package for identifying spatial co-expressed ligand and receptor using Moran's bivariant extension.
 - __[STcomm](https://github.com/gpenglab/STcomm)__ -[R]- an R package to illustrate the spatially resolved cell interactions by combined the spatial cellular colocalization with their enriched ligand-receptor co-expression patterns inferred from both spatial and single-cell transcriptomic data.
 - __[stMLnet](https://github.com/SunXQlab/stMLnet)__ -[R]- stMLnet is a tool to infer spatial intercellular communication and multilayer signaling regulations from spatial transcriptomic data (ST) by quantifying distance-weighted ligand–receptor (LR) signaling activity based on diffusion and mass action models and mapping it to intracellular targets.
+- __[STopover](https://github.com/bsungwoo/STopover)__ -[python]- STopover can capture spatial colocalization and interaction in the tumor microenvironment using topological analysis in spatial transcriptomics data.
 - __[VGAECCI](https://github.com/zhangxiangz/VGAECCI)__ -[python]- VGAE-CCI, a deep learning framework based on the Variational Graph Autoencoder, is capable of identifying cell–cell communication across multiple tissue layers.

 ### Reviews